Takeno/mtg-policy-changes/ipg.md

 ## 3. TOURNAMENT ERRORS

 Tournament errors are violations of the Magic Tournament Rules.
-If the judge believes that the error was intentional, he or she should consider Unsporting Conduct — Cheating.
-(Previous versions of the MIPG made reference in each section about how to handle an intentional violation; with the exception of Slow Play, all intentional violations are now evaluated as potential Unsporting Conduct — Cheating.)
+If the judge believes that the error was intentional, they should consider Unsporting Conduct — Cheating.

 If a player violates the Magic Tournament Rules in a way that is not covered by one of the infractions listed below, the judge should explain the appropriate procedure to the player, but not issue a penalty.
 Continued or willful disregard of these rules may require further investigation.

 A second or subsequent Warning for a Tournament Error offense in the same category is upgraded to a Game Loss.
-For multi-day tournaments, the penalty count for these infractions resets between days.
+For multi-day tournaments, the penalty count for these infractions resets between cuts.